 Don’t use their bedroom as a punishment room.
 If you send them to their room for misbehaving, then it will become a place that they don’t want to go to.

 Read a book together every night!

 Reading to your child is very important and an integral part of the bedtime routine.

 Read the story or book in bed.
-This gives your child something to look forward to in bed and signals that the day is officially over.
-They must understand that there will be no more TV or games and he cannot leave his bed.
-It must be clear that leaving the bed is NOT an option.
-If they need something important then they can call you.
+This gives them something to look forward to in bed and signals that the day is officially over.
+They must understand that there will be no more TV or games and they cannot leave their bed.
+It must be clear that leaving their bed is NOT an option.
+If they need something important, then they can call you.
 They need to know that you are there for them if they have a real problem.
 Knowing that you will come if they really need you will make them feel safe.
 Of course, you will need to ensure that they do not take advantage of this.

 Check out our morning routine charts as well!